metrorailings/OwlBlog/content/posts/week-5-insights-1.md

 Just ugly defense from the Jaguars, expectedly.
 Slow to react, blown coverage, etc etc.

 Ryan Tannehill running the quarterback option has been simply sensational.

+Let's be honest - Tennessee's defense is simply awful against the run.
+In obvious rushing situation, the Titans have still failed to hold up against Jacksonville's rushers.